 CBD (cannabidiol) is legal in the UK, so long as it is derived only from hemp (a member of the cannabis plant family) and contains less than 0.2% of THC.

-However, you can find a huge range of CBD products in high street health stores, such as Holland & Barrett.
-In fact, they stock all kinds of CBD products, from lotions, sprays and muscle balms to chewing gum and canned drinks.
+However, you can find a huge range of CBD products in high-street health stores, such as Holland & Barrett.
+In fact, they stock all kinds of CBD products, from lotions, sprays and muscle balms to chewing gum, canned drinks, and CBD oil for sleep.

 What is CBN?